pouyakary/arcco/README.md

 - [Locco](http://rgieseke.github.io/locco/): Locco is a the true father of Arcco, If you make a DNA test you'll probably get a 95% similarity because Arcco actually is Locco!
 It's cool less than a hundred code for Lua by Lua!
 So thank you [Robert Gieseke](https://github.com/rgieseke)

-- [Rocco](http://rtomayko.github.io/rocco/rocco.html): One of the [Tomayko] family's gentlemen.
+- [Rocco](http://rtomayko.github.io/rocco/rocco.html): One of the [Tomayko](http://github.com/rtomayko) family's gentlemen.
 He's native language is Ruby because of his father [Ryan Tomayko](http://github.com/rtomayko)

-- [Shocco](http://rtomayko.github.io/shocco/): Also from the [Tomayko] family.
+- [Shocco](http://rtomayko.github.io/shocco/): Also from the [Tomayko](http://github.com/rtomayko) family.
 He wanted to be a little bit more technical so he went to the Shell University and graduated in the Bash scripting.

 - [Pycco](http://fitzgen.github.io/pycco/): Pycco is wild because he's a python!
 So if you love Pythons, You have so much in common!
-Thanks to [http://github.com/fitzgen](http://github.com/fitzgen) for that.
+Thanks to [Nick Fitzgerald](http://github.com/fitzgen) for that.

 - [Clojure](http://fogus.github.com/marginalia/): Who loves Clojure?
 You do!
 Who loves Clojure?
 You do!
 So just get on your feet and use it!